thenexthub/Codira/docs/ABI/CallingConvention.rst

 scratch register.
 So we'd really want a variant of AAPCS-VFP that did the same.
-We'd also need to make sure that SJ/LJ exceptions weren't disturbed by this calling convention; we aren't really *supporting* exception propagation through Swift frames, but completely breaking propagation would be unfortunate, and we may need to be able to *catch* exceptions.
+We'd also need to make sure that SJ/LJ exceptions weren't disturbed by this calling convention; we aren't really *supporting* exception propagation through Codira frames, but completely breaking propagation would be unfortunate, and we may need to be able to *catch* exceptions.